WelbornGroup/ELECTRIC/README.md

     optional arguments:
-      -h, --help          show this help message and exit -nengines NENGINES  This option allows the driver to farm tasks out to multiple Tinker engines simultaneously, enabling
+      -h, --help          show this help message and exit --nengines NENGINES This option allows the driver to farm tasks out to multiple Tinker engines simultaneously, enabling
                           parallelization of the electric field analysis
                           computation.
 The argument to this option **must** be